Sooji/Semolina Halwa

 Sooji Halwa for Halwa Puri

 A popular variation is Sooji Halwa for Halwa Puri, often served in restaurants alongside spicy Chana Masala, potato curry, and pooris or parathas.
-Unlike the regular version, this one is cooked for a shorter time, making it more liquidy and oily.
+Unlike the regular version, this one is cooked for a shorter time, making it more liquid and oily.
 It’s often given an orange-colored appearance with food coloring and is richer than the homemade version, making it perfect for festive occasions or a hearty brunch.

 Fun Variations of Sooji Halwa